docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 *********
 ``listItemObj.valueOf()``

-For :ref:`ListItem` controls only.
+For :ref:`listitem` controls only.
 Retrieves the index number of this item in the parent list's items array.

 Returns a Number.